 - Loss of establishment of those qualifications necessitating dropping down a level in order to re-qualify

 - Dangerous riding penalties

-- Mandating that trained emergency and medical personell are present at all USEA-sanctioned competitions.
+- Mandating that trained emergency and medical personnel are present at all USEA-sanctioned competitions

 The USEA has and continues to financially support safety and horse welfare studies.
 Learn more about the research studies here.

 Training and Education for Eventing Officials and Course Designers